Meeting Time: November 16, 2023 at 1:30pm HST

 • Default_avatar

-John Northcut 10 months ago
+John Northcut about 1 year ago

 TVR taxes are high.
 HOA fee's are high.
 Mortgage rates are high.
 You make an investment in real estate and you pay the taxes.
 You keep residents from living in some of the very few properties not burned down, you get to continue to pay YOUR obligations.
 Ask the bank to lower your rate.
 Ask your HOA to reduce the fee's.
 Did they?
 No?
 Will they?
 No. Your TVR taxes helps residents.
 This bill help residents.
 While you continue to live you life elsewhere Lahaina residents suffer.
 Your TVR did in fact, take away a Lahaina home.
 Your desire to keep locals out has been observed.
 You put up fences and took away our shoreline.
 You installed a hardened shoreline that eroded our beaches.
 You want residential benefits from the mainland.
 You want your multiple Lahaina TVR properties to skip out on taxes.
 You make tens if not hundreds of thousands of dollars a year on your rental business.
 You can afford to pay your fair share.
 After all, your property did not burn and will be one of only a few hundred in Lahaina Town once the water is back.
 Your property has increased in value since there are so few left.
 Your rental rate will skyrocket once you are able to bring back the TRV guests.
 You are going to be just fine, TVR owner.